liqd/adhocracy3/docs/roadmap.rst

 Features
 ++++++++

--   process overview can be filtered by region/city
 -   idea collection process with or without a map
 -   private and public processes
--   project managers can invite new users
+-   new users can be invited by liqd
 -   users can edit their own account information
--   project managers can generate embed snippets for a process
+-   embed snippets can be generated for a process
--   moderators of processes can download a data file (e.g. CSV) with process contents
 -   concept for newsfeed / event-stream
 -   concept for notifications (users can follow processes and proposals in processes)